flyingmachine/brave-clojure-web/content/writing-macros.md

 ## What Macros Are

-In the last chapter we covered how
+The last chapter covered how
 [Clojure evaluates data structures](/read-and-eval/#3__Evaluation).
 Briefly: